 During construction, the Fountain Wind Project will contribute more than $3.5 million in sales taxes to Shasta County.
 During operations, the project will provide a steady stream of property tax revenues to the County, averaging $1.67 million per year over the expected 30-year project life, totaling more than $50 million over the life of the project.

-During construction, the Fountain Wind Project will support over 200 construction jobs.
+During construction, the Fountain Wind Project will support approximately 200 construction jobs.
 These construction workers will drive local economic development through increased demand for supply chain businesses, hospitality services, and other local businesses.
-Once operational, the project will generate up to 12 permanent jobs, which provide well-paying opportunities for young people to remain living and working in Northern California.
+Once operational, the project will generate up to 10 permanent jobs, which provide well-paying opportunities for young people to remain living and working in Northern California.

 Yes.
 As is required by the California Independent System Operator (CAISO) and California Public Utilities Commission (CPUC), the project has undergone all the necessary 3rd party interconnection studies to ensure that interconnection to the electrical grid will not result in any adverse impacts.
 The project has completed all necessary studies and signed a Large Generator Interconnection agreement (LGIA) with PG&E in late 2017.